elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the current routine is nil, abort with "I don't know what you're trying to pull here._" and the rider; exit.`
+`If the current routine is nil, abort with "I don't know what you're trying to pull here." and the rider; exit.`

 `Add a local to the current routine's locals given "local_" and the rider's token's first.`

-`If the rider's token is "_another", put "_other_" into the local's name.`
+`If the rider's token is "_another", put "other_" into the local's name.`

 `Move the rider (compiler rules).`